Yankees vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In five games over the last 10 matchups when favored by oddsmakers, the Yankees have a record of 3-2.

-- In their last 10 games with an over/under, the Yankees and their opponents have combined to eclipse the total five times.
+- In their last 10 games with a total, the Yankees and their opponents have failed to hit the over four times.

-- The Yankees have compiled a 4-4-0 record against the runline over their previous 10 games (oddsmakers set runlines in eight of those contests).
+- The Yankees have four wins against the spread in their last nine chances.

 Yankees Betting Records & Stats